nau/lasca-compiler/README.md

 Type System
 ---
-- Hindley-Milner by default, System F(w) if needed
+- Hindley-Milner by default, dependent types if needed
 - traits, kind of type classes
 - Liquid types as in Liquid Haskell